 Your AC system uses a chemical refrigerant to shift heat within your home outside.
 This makes your home cool and refreshing.
-The model of refrigerant used in your home’s air conditioner has been modified a few times over the years, keeping up with innovative advances and environmental regards.
+The model of refrigerant used in your San Antonio home’s air conditioner has been modified a few times over the years, keeping up with innovative advances and environmental regards.

-All new home AC units use R410a, also referred to as Puron.
+All new home AC units in San Antonio uses R410a, also referred to as Puron.
 But this refrigerant will subsequently be discontinued.
-This is because of a sustained attention on restricting chemicals known to affect the environment.
+This is because of a sustained attention on restricting chemicals known to negatively affect the environment.

 To understand the “why” that drives air conditioning rules, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million residences in the United States have air conditioners, according to the U.S. Department of Energy.

 But it’s not really the air conditioning system itself, or even its cooling capabilities.

 The issue in question is the refrigerant these systems use to create the cooling we enjoy.

 Installed after 2010

 If your unit was installed after January 1, 2010, it probably has R410a.
 And there’s lots of time for you to get prepared for the phaseout.
 So, it’s not a thing you should be worried about now.

 Strategies and dates have been fixed for commercial cooling systems.
 But the starting point of the phaseout for residential cooling systems hasn’t yet been determined.
 However, the phaseout could start around 2024 and take 10 years to finish.

 At that time, you might need to buy a new your system regardless, because the regular life span for a cooling system is usually 15 years.